Simulation

 To maintain up-to-date states of the protocols you wish to simulate over, you can use a Tycho Indexer stream.
 Such a stream can be set up in 2 easy steps:

 It is necessary to collect all tokens you are willing to support/swap over as this must be set on the stream builder in step 2.
-You can either set up custom logic to define this, or use the Tycho Indexer RPC to fetch and filter tokens for you.
-To simplify this, a util function called load_all_tokensis supplied and can be used as follows:
+You can either set up custom logic to define this, or use the Tycho Indexer RPC to fetch and filter for tokens of interest.
+To simplify this, a util function called load_all_tokens

 use tycho_simulation::utils::load_all_tokens;